Dr. Pui-hang Wong

 2. Structural Change and Economic Development

-Pui Hang Wong is a lecturer at the Maastricht Graduate School of Governance, Maastricht University and UNU-MERIT.
+Pui Hang Wong is University Lecturer at UNU-MERIT, United Nations University and Maastricht University.
 He is also the coordinator of the Foreign Policy and Development specialization (in cooperation with the Faculty of Law) of the MPP programme at Maastricht University.

 His research centers on various development issues, including conflict, urban well-bing, regional economics, migration and sustainable development, using various data analytics techniques.
 His research has appeared in Journal of Peace Research, Health & Place, Eurasian Geography and Economics, International Migration, among others.